fri-it2/icinga_ansible/icinga2_add_hosts/README.md

 ## Role Variables

 * `host_address`
   IP of host.
-Value of variable should be `json.primary_address` for json data like <https://git.arnes.si/anso/harfa/snippets/47>

 * `fqdn`
   A fully qualified domain name of host.
-Value of variable should be `json.name` for json data like <https://git.arnes.si/anso/harfa/snippets/47>

 * `host_groups`
   Host can be assign to specific groups.
 Variable shoud be type list(vlak element pa je hash s ključema name in slug).